STORIES

 Khushmi (she/her) holds a bachelor’s in Visual and Critical Studies from the School of the Art Institute of Chicago and is currently pursuing a PhD in Art History from the Graduate Center, CUNY.
 Her research interests include issues of decolonisation, archive formations and art historical pedagogy.
 Khushmi’s roles at the MAP Academy include editing research and scripts for the MAP Academy’s Online Courses.
 She is currently based in New York City.

 “The five kingdoms of plants, having soma as their chief, we address: the darbha, hemp, barley, saha – let them free us from distress.”
-This quote from the Atharva-Veda (3000-4000 BCE) reveals the long history of the belief in the potent abilities of plants like cannabis in relieving discomfort and illness.
+This quote from the Atharva-Veda (1200-900 BCE) reveals the long history of the belief in the potent abilities of plants like cannabis in relieving discomfort and illness.

 Indigenous to the Indian subcontinent, cannabis grows abundantly in the Himalayas and northern parts of South Asia.
-The use of cannabis has been referred to in some of the oldest scriptures including the sacred Vedas from around 4000 to 5000 BCE, where it was described using words such as “joy-giver,” “victory” and “liberator” in Sanskrit.
-In other ancient literary sources such as Sarangadhara (1500 AD) and Bhavapakash (1600 AD), its properties have been described as ranging from curing leprosy to producing euphoria.
+The use of cannabis has been referred to in some of the oldest scriptures including the sacred Vedas from around 1500 to 900 BCE, where it was described using words such as “joy-giver,” “victory” and “liberator” in Sanskrit.
+In other ancient literary sources such as Sarangadhara (1500 CE) and Bhavapakash (1600 CE), its properties have been described as ranging from curing leprosy to producing euphoria.
 The Vishnu Purana, a key Hindu scripture, speaks about how the devas (gods) and rakshasas (monsters) churned the ocean to obtain amrita (a drink to immortality).
 When a lethal poison (Halahala) emerged from the ocean and threatened to destroy all creation, Shiva drank it to protect the world.
 According to popular lore, he relieved the pain caused by the poison by consuming cannabis seeds and leaves.
 Ever since, cannabis has been associated with Shiva and his devotees.

 We see several illustrations of the consumption and preparation of cannabis in Indian miniature paintings, including multiple images of Shiva and Parvati preparing bhang, a milkshake-like drink containing cannabis.
 Over time, satirical scenes of dissolute drug-takers became a common genre in Mughal paintings.
 Multiple paintings depict scenes of men engaging in the consumption and preparation of bhang.
 Other images portray groups of figures depicted in various stages of intoxication and inebriation.